2001 – 2014; 2022 – present

 The desire to recognize the determination of Native peoples and the significant achievements of Indigenous leadership are the reasons the Indigenous Leadership Awards (ILA) were created.
 The awards are a public appreciation—a celebration—of each awardees’ unwavering dedication and impact.

-The 2024 Awardees to be honored this year represent Native homelands across the Pacific Northwest — the region where Ecotrust focuses its work as an organization — and includes seasoned as well as emerging leaders.
+The 2025 Awardees represent Native homelands across the Pacific Northwest — the region where Ecotrust focuses its work as an organization — and includes seasoned as well as emerging leaders.

-Together with family, friends, and colleagues, the Awardees were celebrated during a ceremony at the Redd on Salmon Street in Portland on October 16, 2024.
+Together with family, friends, and colleagues, the Awardees were celebrated in a ceremony at the Redd on Salmon Street in Portland on October 15, 2025.
+Click on each awardee’s photo to read their interview and see their speeches from the award ceremony.

 Full Awardee and Honoree List